-The Detailed Site Investigation (DSI) was completed by ADE (2018b) at the site to characterise possible soil contamination with respect to AECs identified by the preciously completed PSI (AG, 2018a).
+The Detailed Site Investigation (DSI) was completed by ADE (2018b) at the site to characterise possible contamination with respect to AECs identified by the previously completed PSI (AG, 2018a).

-Intrusive investigation was conducted at 21 test pit locations for sampling site soils.
-Sampling identified fill soils across the site, with inferred natural soils encountered at test pit locations TP01 to TP15 and TP17 to TP20.
-Anthropogenic materials were observed in some of the fill material encountered, which included, coal waste, charcoal, wood, tile, brick, plastic, metal, concrete, asphalt and terracotta.
-Visual evidence of potential asbestos containing materials (ACM) was not detected within the fill soils during intrusive investigation, however fragmented ACM was recovered from surface soils, and confined by the laboratory, at two locations (FCS-03 and FCS-04).
-Due to access limitations encountered during execution of the works, soils in the central and northern portions of AEC09 (footprint of former market garden and soils underlying the existing clubhouse) soils were not assessed, and this area constituted an investigation data gap.
+Intrusive investigation was conducted at 19 test pit locations (TP01 to TP19), with the intrusive investigation targeting AECs identified by the PSI.
+Sampling identified fill soils across the site, with fill ranging between 0.25 to 1.0 m in thickness, overlying natural residual clay soils.
+Anthropogenic materials observed in fill material encountered included, aggregate gravels, concrete of cobble and boulder size, wood, glass, plastic, terracotta tile, tailings from coal processing, and brick.
+Visual evidence of potential asbestos containing materials (ACM) was noted in fill soils from test locations TP16 and TP17 during intrusive investigation.
+Due to access limitations encountered during execution of the works, soils underlying the existing clubhouse could not be investigated, and this area constituted an investigation data gap.
+It is noted that investigation of car park areas was not included in the investigation.